 Educational/creative exhibit - open to notebooks, posters, picture story, display board.
 Maximum exhibit size to go on to State Fair is 2' x 3'; maximum poster size is 22" x 28".

 Notebooks may be a journal showing habitat development, bird watching tips, information on endangered species or other indepth study.

-Display could be on different flies exhibitor has or different fish found in the county.
-Mark display with name, age, and year in project.
+Sportfishing displays could be on different flies exhibitor has or different fish found in the county.